mhwangbo11/RWorkshop/README.md

 # Workshop
-Workshop files for public use: Created in July - August 2020 for Univ. of WA Cultivate Learning @ College of Education - Innovation Lab Project
+Workshop files for public use: Created in July - September 2020 for Univ. of WA Cultivate Learning @ College of Education - Innovation Lab Project

 RMD files created on macOS Catalina ver.
 10.15.5 | RStudio ver.
 1.3.959